Delaware Insurance Continuing Education

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
-It includes 3 hours of ethics, 21 hours of General Property and Casualty content and the mandatory exam.
-No additional reporting fees.
+It includes 3 hours of ethics and 21 hours of General Property and Casualty content.

-Delaware 24 Hour Life & Health Review Package
+Delaware 24 Hour Life & Health Review with Ethics

 This package provides all 24 hours of CE that you need!
-This course will review key concepts and principles of Life and Health insurance.
-We don't charge additional reporting fees.
+This course will review key concepts and principles of Life and Health insurance and includes 3 hours of Ethics content.

 This 12 hour continuing education course is intended for Delaware licensed Life and Health Producers with 25 years or more experience, who are not licensed to sell Long Term Care insurance.
-It provides 3 required hours on ethics, and 9 elective hours on disability income, producers responsibilities, group health, long term care, and federal taxes for life and health lines.
+It provides 3 required hours on ethics, and 9 elective hours on L&H topics.

 This 12 hour continuing education course is intended for Delaware licensed Property and Casualty Producers with 25 years or more experience.
-Core hours focus on ethics and flood insurance, while the 5 elective hours are spent on dwelling, homeowners, renters, and condo insurance lines, with one last segment on anti-money laundering.
+3 hours are on Ethics content and 9 are on various P&C topics.